-You can encrypt your data and set a password by selecting Mac OS Extended (Journaled, Encrypted) file system.
+You can encrypt your data.
+And set a password by selecting Mac OS Extended (Journaled, Encrypted) file system.

-- Erase Process Failed Error.
-What now?
+3. WD My Passport Erase Process Failed Error.
+What Now?

 It could be a Mac process is accessing the hard drive causing this error.

 Check Time Machine auto backup is selected off.
-Uncheck the check box and try again.

 Often simply retrying the formatting clears the problem.

-There have been quite a lot of discussions on various forums where users are having problems formatting hard drives since upgrading to Mac OS High Sierra.
+There have been quite a lot of discussions on various forums with many people having problems formatting hard drives.
+And this follows an upgrade to Mac OS High Sierra.

 c.
-Use a Mac with an older release of Mac OS to format the drive.
+Use a Mac with an older release of MacOS to format your WD Passport drive.

 d.
 Download the WD Discovery software for Mac from the Western Digital site.
 This software allows you to check the disk health and you can format to HFS using that software.